 - 1 teaspoon salt

-- 1 recipe browned butter glaze
+- brown butter glaze optional

-- Preheat the oven to 375 F and grease a 13x18x1" half sheet cake pan.
+- Preheat the oven to 375°F and grease a 13x18x1-inch half sheet cake pan.

-- Arrange nectarines over cake batter.
+- Arrange sliced peaches over cake batter.

 - Bake for 25-30 minutes or until cake is done (the cake will bake darker than you are used to due to the brown sugar.
 Test the cake and don't go by color.)